dbolser/test2/DESIGN.md

 Note that the relationship between Protein and Transcript is an inversion of the usual Ensembl Gene-Transcript-Translation model.
 This is to support prokaryotic genomes where there may be polycistronic transcripts, though these are not currently found in the ENA models retrieved.

 ## INDSC assembly identification code
 Metadata for a specific INSDC assembly accession is retrieved via the interface `org.ensembl.genomeloader.materializer.genome_collections`.
 The current implementation, `OracleGenomeCollections`, uses the ENA Oracle instances `ETAPRO` (for assembly data) and `ENAPRO` (for retrieving WGS components).
 It may be possible in future to use the ENA "REST" interface for this data but further work is required.
+Note that this currently has a step (in `OracleGenomeCollections` which uses ENA to determine whether to use WGS or assembled components for an assembly, depending on the relative numbers of features.
+This is a very expensive operation and might need review.

 Metadata is stored in instances of `org.ensembl.genomeloader.metadata.GenomeMetadata` which in turn contains instances of `org.ensembl.genomeloader.metadata.GenomeComponentMetadata` for each ENA entry.